BingQuanChua/TextBot/README.md

 | <img src="assets/ss-a.PNG" alt="a1"> | <img src="assets/ss-a3.PNG" alt="a3"> | <img src="assets/ss-a2.PNG" alt="a2"> |

 ### view dependency
 `;ad [message]`- Render a dependency graph from the given sentence.
-This show the relationship between each word and its type of parts of speech (this feature contains a bug, still fixing in progress)
+This show the relationship between each word and its type of parts of speech (⚠️this feature contains a bug, still fixing in progress)

 <img src="assets/ss-ad.PNG" alt="Dependency">